ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_dynamic_point_following.md

 This tutorial shows how to use Nav2 for a different task other than going from point A to point B. In this case, we will use Nav2 to follow a moving object at a distance indefinitely.

 This task is useful in cases such as following a person or another robot.
 Below are some sample videos of applications that could be created using this capability.
-The “Carry My Luggage” RoboCup @ Home test, in which the [CATIE Robotics](https://robotics.catie.fr/) team performs the test successfully and this real (future) world application:
+The "Carry My Luggage" RoboCup @ Home test, in which the [CATIE Robotics](https://robotics.catie.fr/) team performs the test successfully and this real (future) world application:

 <h1 align="center">
   <div>